metayeti/stint/README.md

 +--------------+---------------+-------------------------------------+----------------------+
 ```

-Basically, for every task on your project, run `stint "My Project"`, when you're done describe what you just did, and stint will track time for you.
+Basically, for every task on your project, run `stint "My Project"`, when you're done describe what you just did, and let stint track time for you.

 ## Note

 Parts of this project were coded using Gemini and there may be bugs.
-This program has yet to be battle tested as of now, so don't trust it with critical stuff just yet.
+This program has not yet been battle tested, so don't trust it with critical stuff just yet.

 ## License